-The Group's principal subsidiaries at 30 June 2021 are set out below.
+The Group's principal subsidiaries at 30 June 2022 are set out below.
 Unless otherwise stated, they have share capital consisting solely of ordinary shares that are held directly by the Group, and the proportion of ownership interests held equals the voting rights held by the Group.
 The country of incorporation or registration is also their principal place of business.

-Name of entity ame of entity Note Ownership interest held by the group
+Name of entity Note Place of business/country of incorporation Ownership interest held by the group

-2021 2020
+2022 2021

 % %

 Constellation Technologies Australia Pty Ltd 1 Australia 100 100

 Beijing Constellation Technology Development Co.
 Ltd China 100 100

 CCP IoT Technologies Pvt Ltd India 100 100

 CCP IP Pty Ltd Australia 100 100

 CCP Asia Pacific Pty Ltd Australia 100 100

 CCP Network North America Inc. 2 United States 100 100

-Agen Limited 3 Australia - 100

-Agen Biomedical Limited 3 Australia - 100

 Agen Inc. 2 United States 100 100

 - 1. Formerly CCP Network Australia Pty Ltd - 2.
-Entities in the process of being wound up. - 3.
-Deregistration completed and deconsolidated during the year.
+Entities in the process of being wound up.